Soil structure: Definition

-Hardsetting has been defined this way: "A hardsetting soil is one that sets to an almost homogeneous mass on drying.
+Hardsetting has been defined this way: "A hardsetting horizon is one that sets to an almost homogeneous mass on drying.
 It may have occasional cracks, typically at a spacing of >0.1 m.
 Air dry hardset soil is hard and brittle, and it is not possible to push a forefinger into the profile face.
 Typically, it has a tensile strength of 90 kN–2.
 Soils that crust are not necessarily hardsetting since a hardsetting horizon is thicker than a crust.
 (In cultivated soils the thickness of the hardsetting horizon is frequently equal to or greater than that of the cultivated layer.)
 Hardsetting soil is not permanently cemented and is soft when wet.
 The clods in a hardsetting horizon that has been cultivated will partially or totally disintegrate upon wetting.
 If the soil has been sufficiently wetted, it will revert to its hardset state on drying.
 This can happen after flood irrigation or a single intense rainfall event."

 Soil structure dynamics

-Soil structure is inherently a dynamic and complex system that is affected by different factors such as tillage, wheel traffic, roots, biological activities in soil, rainfall events, wind erosion, shrinking, swelling, freezing and thawing.
-In turn, reciprocally soil structure interacts and affects the root growth and function, soil fauna and biota, water and solute transport processes, gas exchange, thermal conductivity and electrical conductivity, traffic bearing capacity, and many other aspects in relation with soil.
+Soil structure is inherently a dynamic and complex system that is affected by different factors such as tillage, wheel traffic, root, microbial and faunal activities in soil, rainfall events, wind erosion, wetting and drying, freezing and thawing.
+In turn, reciprocally soil structure interacts and affects the root growth and function, soil fauna and microorganisms, water and solute transport processes, gas exchange, thermal conductivity and electrical conductivity, traffic bearing capacity, and many other aspects in relation with soil.
 Ignoring soil structure or viewing it as "static" can lead to poor predictions of soil properties and might significantly affect the soil management.